verdaccio/website/website/translated_docs/vi-VN/auth.md

 ## Tự động tạo tập tin htpasswd

-In order to simplify the setup, `verdaccio` use a plugin based on `htpasswd`.
+In order to simplify the setup, `verdaccio` uses a plugin based on `htpasswd`.
 Since version v3.0.x the `verdaccio-htpasswd` plugin is used by default.

 ```yaml
 auth: